 - Plastic wrap (optional)

-- Check that the water container as well as the cotton strings won’t be in direct sunlight.
-Both should be in the shade to avoid evaporation.
+- Check that the container and the strings won’t be in direct sunlight.
+Place them in the shade to avoid evaporation.

 - Add 2-3 paper clips or a small-sized rock as weights to one end of the string.
-This end will go into the water container and prevents it from floating.
+This end will go into the water container and prevent it from floating.

 - Water your plant thoroughly.